 Stephens makes available to clients whose accounts are custodied at Pershing the opportunity to participate in the Bank Sweep Program.
 In this program all of the uninvested cash in a client's account is automatically deposited, or "swept" into FDIC insured, interest-bearing deposit accounts at one or more banks which participate in the Bank Sweep Program.
 None of the banks participating in the Bank Sweep Program are owned by or affiliated with Stephens.
-When a client signs an account agreement with Stephens, participation in the Bank Sweep Program is automatic unless the client elects not to participate and "opts out" of the Bank Sweep Program.
-For more information about the Bank Sweep Program please review these important disclosures at www.stephens.com/investment-disclosures/ which are incorporated by reference into this Form ADV Part 2A.
+For more information about the Bank Sweep Program please review these important disclosures www.stephens.com/investment-disclosures/ which are incorporated by reference into this Form ADV Part 2A.